biomed-bioinformatics-bootcamp/bmes-t580-2019-coursework-Yilin-Y/Module01/Readme.md

  - Create user account
  - Signup for the correct Git Classroom
  - Add your name and github handle to the credits section of the main Readme
- - Change this line through GtHub to fix typing
+ - Change this line through GtHub to fix typo
    - Commit directly to the `master` branch

 ### Installing and setting up your Python Environment